plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 If you have not already done so, install [FigTree](https://tree.bio.ed.ac.uk/software/figtree/) on your local machine.
 FigTree is not a critical component of the tutorial however, so don’t sweat it if you run into problems.

+{% include figure.html description="Figure 2a (redrawn) from Liu and Edwards (2009)" url="/assets/img/liu-edwards-2009-fig2a.png" css="image-right noborder" width="400px" %}

 ### Part 1: Analysis of a data set simulated from the "anomaly zone"

 We will begin with an example used by Liu and Edwards (2009), calling attention to problems that can arise due to gene trees for individual loci conflicting with the species tree because of "incomplete lineage sorting" (ILS).
 When internal branches of the species tree are very short (or effective population sizes are extremely large), the most probable gene tree can be inconsistent with the species tree, which can cause "concatenation" methods for inferring the tree to fail.
 See Kubatko and Degnan (2007), Liu and Edwards (2009), and Roch and Steel (2015) for details.

-The data file _anomaly_zone.nex_ represents one replicate of a simulation described in Fig. 2 in Liu and Edwards (2009).
+The data file _anomaly_zone.nex_ represents one replicate of a simulation described in Fig. 2 in Liu and Edwards (2009) (The true tree used for the simulations is shown on the right).
 This file contains data for 10,000 loci, with 500 sites per locus.
 We will use the PAUP* program ([https://paup.phylosolutions.com/](https://paup.phylosolutions.com/)) to analyze this data set (PAUP* will subsequently be referred to as PAUP, without the asterisk).
 It is often convenient to run PAUP from a Nexus-file script containing the commands used to perform the analysis, but we will usually issue the commands interactively here for pedagogic reasons.

 Start PAUP and load the data file.